Exodus-Privacy/exodus/doc/api.md

 :warning: If the previous limit is exceeded too many times, we will ban the originating IP address for a specific period of time.

+The εxodus API results are made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/.

 ## Authorization

 **In order to use this REST API, you have to request an API key**.